-The Company is also subject to the NYSDFS rule "Guidance on Incentive Compensation Arrangements," which directs all New York state regulated banks (including Tompkins Community Bank) to ensure that any employee incentive arrangements do not encourage inappropriate risk-taking or improper sales practices.
-Under this guidance, incentive compensation based on employee performance indicators may only be paid if the bank has effective risk management, oversight and control systems in place.
-We believe the Company is compliant with all applicable state and federal regulation regarding incentive compensation.
+The Company is also subject to the NYSDFS' "Guidance on Incentive Compensation Arrangements," applicable to all New York state regulated banks (including Tompkins Community Bank), which provides that incentive compensation may not be tied to employee performance indicators unless the bank has effective risk management, oversight and control systems in place.
+We believe the Company is compliant with all applicable state and federal regulations regarding incentive compensation.

-Climate-Related and Other ESG Developments
+Climate-Related Risk and Disclosure

 In recent years, federal, state and international lawmakers and regulators have increased their focus on financial institutions' and other companies' risk oversight, disclosures and practices in connection with climate change and other environmental, social and governance ("ESG") matters.
-For example, in March 2022, the SEC issued a proposed rule on the enhancement and standardization of climate-related disclosures for investors.
-The proposed rule would require public issuers, including us, to significantly expand the scope of climate-related disclosures in their SEC filings.
-The SEC has also announced plans to propose rules to require enhanced disclosure regarding human capital management and board diversity for public issuers.
+For example, in March 2024, the SEC issued a final rule which would require public issuers, including us, to significantly expand the scope of climate-related disclosures in their SEC filings.
+However, on April 4, 2024, the SEC issued a stay of the final rule pending the completion of judicial review of petitions seeking review of the final rules, and as of the date of this Report, the SEC's stay of the final rule remained in place.

 On October 21, 2021, the Financial Stability Oversight Council published a report identifying climate-related financial risks as an "emerging threat" to financial stability.
 On October 24, 2023, the OCC, the FDIC and the Federal Reserve jointly finalized principles for climate-related financial risk management for national banks with more than \$100 billion in total assets.
-Although these risk management principles do not apply to the Tompkins directly based upon our current size, the OCC has indicated that all banks, regardless of their size, may have material exposures to climate-related financial and other risks that require prudent management.
+Although these risk management principles do not apply to Tompkins directly based upon our current size, the OCC has indicated that all banks, regardless of their size, may have material exposures to climate-related financial and other risks that require prudent management.
 As climate-related supervisory guidance is formalized, and relevant risk areas and corresponding control expectations are further refined, we may be required to expend significant capital and incur compliance, operating, maintenance and remediation costs in order to conform to such requirements.